-- Sexual harassment will not be tolerated.
-Any employee who engages in sexual harassment or retaliation will be subject to disciplinary action, including termination of employment. - Sexual harassment violates our policies, is potentially unlawful, and may subject C & R Management Company to liability for harm to victims of sexual harassment.
+C & R Management Company is committed to maintaining a workplace free from sexual harassment.
+Sexual harassment will not be tolerated.
+Sexual harassment violates our policies, is potentially unlawful, and may subject C & R Management Company to liability for harm to victims of sexual harassment.
 Harassers may also be subject to personal liability.
-Employees at every level who engage in sexual harassment, including managers who engage in sexual harassment or who allow such behavior to continue, will be disciplined. - The Company will conduct a prompt and thorough investigation that ensures fairness for all parties whenever it receives a complaint about sexual harassment, or otherwise becomes aware of possible sexual harassment occurring.
-The Company will keep the investigation confidential to the extent possible.
-Effective corrective action will be taken whenever sexual harassment is found to have occurred.
-All employees must cooperate with any internal investigation of sexual harassment.
+Employees at every level who engage in sexual harassment, including managers who engage in sexual harassment or who allow such behavior to continue, will be disciplined.

 Definition of Sexual Harassment - Sexual harassment is a form of sex discrimination and is unlawful.
-Sexual harassment includes harassment based on sex (including same-sex), sexual orientation, or gender identity.
+Sexual harassment includes harassment based on sex (including same sex), sexual orientation, or gender identity.